Heart of Steel (Batman: The Animated Series): Part 1

 A woman leaves a briefcase behind at Wayne Enterprises, seemingly deliberately.
 That night, it grows mechanical limbs and steals microchips from a safe in the research and development department.
 An alarm goes off, alerting Bruce, who changes into his Batman costume and investigates.
 He struggles with the robot, eventually chasing it to the roof, where it fires a rocket with the microchips into the sky.
 Batman takes a hang glider from a rooftop storage unit and pursues it until it is recovered by the woman from the beginning of the episode, who shoots down the glider and escapes.

 The next day, Bruce begins to investigate the stolen microchips.
 He tells Alfred these microchips are a technology called 'wetware', the first stage in the development of self-aware computers.
 Lucius Fox tells him that the only other company who could compete with Wayne Enterprises in that field is Cybertron Industries, run by the reclusive Karl Rossum.
-Bruce goes out to Cybertron to meet Rossum, who shows him a giant, prototype supercomputer called H.A.R.D.A.C., as well as introducing him to his assistant, Randa Duane.
+Bruce goes out to Cybertron to meet Rossum, who shows him a giant prototype supercomputer called H.A.R.D.A.C., as well as introducing him to his assistant, Randa Duane.
 Unable to find out more, Bruce makes a date with Randa and leaves.
-Once he is gone Duane speaks to H.A.R.D.A.C., who scolds her not getting design specifications that it needed.
-H.A.R.D.A.C. is then shown building a humanlike robot, whose face is not revealed, while Randa is revealed to be the woman.
+Once he is gone Duane speaks to H.A.R.D.A.C., who scolds her for not getting design specifications that it needed.
+H.A.R.D.A.C. is then shown building a humanlike robot with a male form, whose face is not revealed.
+While Randa is removing her workwear, H.A.R.D.A.C. states that people are beginning to become suspicious and that it must accelerate its activities.
+The computer tells Randa that the next duplicant is ready and the unknown male-formed robot emerges from a hatch on H.A.R.D.A.C.'s side, its identity hidden in shadow.

 At the Gordon residence, Barbara Gordon is doing homework while Commissioner Gordon reads the newspaper.
 The doorbell rings and a robot version of Gordon appears, tasering him unconscious and attempting to replace him, though Barbara is immediately suspicious.
 In the meantime, Randa picks Bruce up from Wayne Enterprises and they go to Wayne Manor, though she manages to leave her makeup compact behind.
 Like the briefcase before it, the compact grows legs and begins stealing files from a computer.
 When Bruce is alerted to the theft, he abruptly leaves his date with Randa, whom H.A.R.D.A.C. tells that the theft has been unsuccessful, and that the files that it wants are at Wayne Manor.
 She knocks Alfred unconscious and, using specialized goggles, locates the Batcave and informs H.A.R.D.A.C. of Batman's secret identity.

 Bruce returns home, discovers the unconscious Alfred, and immediately dons his Batman costume and proceeds to the Batcave.
 When he attempts to use the Batcomputer it goes haywire, and suddenly the mechanical arms which previously supported his hang glider descend upon him, dragging him up into the darkness.